Grafluxe/coding-best-practices/README.md

   - Its output can replace the actual function call without changing behavior.

 Note that methods which interact with a data/time object or ones that print to the screen are considered impure.
-So are singleton classes, since they [act like global objects][jspahr].
+So are singleton class variables, since they [act like global objects][jspahr].

 ## More on Function Purity

 Be idempotent whenever possible -- making the same method call multiple times should always produce the same result.
-Additionally, if your method has multiple paths of executions (if/switch statements), consider splitting them.
+Additionally, if your method has multiple paths of executions (if/switch statements), consider splitting your method.

 #### Good